David Cameron resigns from UK Parliament

 "Not just stabilizing the economy, but also making great strides in delivering serious social reform.

-"His commitment to lead a one nation Government is one that I will continue -- and I thank him for everything he has done for the Conservative party and the country.
+"His commitment to lead a one nation Government is one that I will continue -- and I thank him for everything he has done for the Conservative Party and the country.
+I wish him and his family well for the future."

+Cameron is now focusing on that future, and while he did not elaborate on his plans, he insisted he would not shy away from campaigning on the issues he is passionate about.

+"The only firm decision I've made is to leave the House of Commons and stop being an MP -- as I say, with a heavy heart, because I've loved the jobs but I don't think it works for a former prime minister who resigned in my circumstances and with all the new government needs to do," he added.